Raja Ampat Budget Diving

 Once you discover this place you have found the "last paradise" and will return again and again.

-I'm a veteran of over five hundred dives and have dived all over the world, seeking the best diving.
-My travels have taken me to Australia, Fiji, Tonga, Malaysia (Sipidan), Thailand (Similan Rock, Koh Tao), Mozambique (Tofu, Zavora), Belize (Caye Caulker,Glovers Reef), Mexico (Cozumel, Cenotes), Honduras (Roatan, Utila), Ecuador/Galapagos (Wolf, Darwin), Azores (Ambrosia), South Africa (Sodwana Bay, Aliwal Shoal, Umkomaas), Palau (Two Liveaboards), French Polynesia (South Pass, Rangiroa), Philippines (seven visits, dived everywhere worth diving apart from Tubbataha), Indonesia (seven or eight trips, Two Komodo Liveaboards, Lembeh, Bali, Bunaken and then finally Raja Ampat four times)
+I'm a veteran of over six hundred dives all over the world, seeking the best diving.
+My travels have taken me to Australia, Fiji, Tonga, Malaysia (Sipidan), Thailand (Similan Rock, Koh Tao), Mozambique (Tofu, Zavora), Belize (Caye Caulker,Glovers Reef), Mexico (Cozumel, Cenotes), Honduras (Roatan, Utila), Ecuador/Galapagos (Wolf, Darwin), Azores (Ambrosia), South Africa (Sodwana Bay, Aliwal Shoal, Umkomaas), Palau (Two Liveaboards), French Polynesia (South Pass, Rangiroa), Philippines (seven visits, dived everywhere worth diving apart from Tubbataha), Indonesia (seven or eight trips, Two Komodo Liveaboards, Lembeh, Bali, Bunaken and then finally Raja Ampat five times)

 "Seek and you shall find."